georgiangeloww/Introducing_to_programming/week4/README.md

 Count_of_bit1:
 Program that reads a character from standard input and outputs to standard output how many bits in the character's decimal notation have the value 1.

+Count_of_bit0:
+Program that reads a character from standard input and outputs to standard output how many bits in the character's decimal notation have the value 0.

+Hemming_distance:
+Program that reads two characters from standard input and outputs to standard output the Hamming distance between the two decimal entries of the two characters.
+The Hamming distance shows in how many positions of the decimal entries there are bits of different value.